borasemiz/code-input/README.md

 - If `value` prop is provided, it can only be a string.
 - If `type` prop is provided, it can only be either `'text'` or `'password'`.

-**Warning**: If you use this component in any way other than what is documented here, you might experience strange behaviors.
+**Warning**: If you use this component in a way that is against what is documented here, you might experience strange behaviors.
 For example, if you might have done one, or all, of the following:

 - provide `'date'` as the `type` prop,
 - provide values for `style` prop, or